thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/5objects/README.md

     ];
     ```

 1. Create a function that takes in one hobby and prints it to console.log.
-Use ES6 backticks to concatenate without the plus symbol.
+Use ES6 back ticks to concatenate without the plus symbol.
 Use ${ }  with the variable name inside.
 Scroll down for help and to continue:

     ``` javascript